alberti42/Volume-Control/README.md

 * You can disable the heads-up display showing the volume status; this is useful when you are watching movies and you do not want to be distracted by the overlaid volume display.
 * Using volume keys, the volume of the currently playing application (either Music or Spotify) is adjusted.
 If neither Music nor Spotify is playing, then the global volume will be adjusted.
 * If you also press command key (⌘), you reverse the previous behavior.
 In this way you can still control the global volume even when Music or Spotify is plying.
-* If the option ``Use ⌘ modifier`` is selected, then the app responds in the opposite manner, meaning that volume keys control the global volume, unless the command key is simultaneously pressed, so the volume of Music and Spotify is adjusted.
+* If the option ``Use ⌘ modifier`` is selected, then the app responds in the opposite manner, meaning that volume keys control the global volume, unless the command key is simultaneously pressed, in which case the volume of Music and Spotify is adjusted.

 ![Screenshot of the application](https://raw.githubusercontent.com/alberti42/Volume-Control/main/Images/screenshot.png)